AmirAAZ818/ML-Assignments-2024/Noise Reduction with PCA and Autoencoders/README.md

 ## Overview

-In this repository, noise reduction techniques using Principal Component Analysis (PCA) and Autoencoders on the `Fashion MNIST` dataset is analyzed.
+In this repository, noise reduction techniques using Principal Component Analysis (PCA) and Autoencoders on the `Fashion MNIST` dataset are analysed and also compared.
 The report explores the application of these methods to denoise grayscale clothing images, comparing their effectiveness through reconstruction errors and visualizations.

 ## Key Aspects